harika0293/harika0293/README.md

-- 👋 Hey, This is Harika Rachamalla
-- I'm a Full Stack Developer, & a doodler with a keen eye.
+- 👋 Hi, I'm Harika, a Full Stack Dev & a doodler

 Since 2017, I've been living and breathing Web Development, Creating modern & User friendly Interfaces & bringing products to life.
 I've had the chance to immerse myself in many different technologies & projects helping to make this world a little better through my designs & code.